 Spaying or neutering your dog can also complement proper training in reducing aggressive behaviors.
 This is particularly important for Pit Bulls due to their reputation for aggression.

-Additional reading: Is Pitbull Good Family Dog
+See what others are reading: Pitbull Dog Good Family Dog

 Impact and Trauma